ccfarr/data-eng-capstone/README.md

 ![EMR Cluster Configuration](./images/EMR%20Cluster%20Configuration.png?raw=true)

-* When using release emr-5.30.0, I received `Failed to start the kernel` error message when starting a EMR notebook.
+* When using release emr-5.30.0, I received `Failed to start the kernel` error message when starting an EMR notebook.
 Had success after downgrading to release emr-5.29.0. [link](https://stackoverflow.com/questions/61951352/notebooks-on-emr-aws-failed-to-start-kernel)

 * Switched to us-east-1 region after getting `The requested instance type m5.xlarge is not supported in the requested availability zone.`